NVIDIA/nvtrust/guest_tools/ppcie-verifier/README.md

 10. Once all NvSwitch evidence is collected, attestation is initiated by the PPCIE Verifier.
 11. NvSwitch attestation is performed by the Attestation SDK: the local-switch-verifier is used for local attestation, while NRAS is used for remote attestation.
 12. The Attestation SDK provides NvSwitch attestation results to the PPCIE Verifier.
-13. If the NvSwitch attestation is successful, the PPCIE Verifier performs a topology check to ensure that the devices are securely connected in the expected configuration.
+13. If the NvSwitch attestation is successful, the PPCIE Verifier performs a topology check to ensure the devices are securely connected in the expected configuration.
-14. The PPCIE Verifier determines the overall results and updates the status for each check it performed.
+14. The PPCIE Verifier determines the overall results and updates the status for each check it performs.
 15. The GPU ready state is set.
 16. The final attestation results are presented to the user, detailing the checks performed and the status of each device in the system.